cjustinas/BSW-Data-Course/chapter3.md

 xp: 100
 skills: 2
 ```
 Your manager is convinced there is positive correlation between a customer's age and their lifetime value.
 This means that the indipendent variable of age influences the dependent variable of profit.
-In other words, the older the cusotmer, the more profit the bank receives.
-This could be for a viarety of reasons and your task is to explore this hypothesis further.
+In other words, the older the cusotmer, the more profit the bank receives from doing business with them.
+This could happen for a viarety of reasons and your task is to explore the hypothesis further.

 We will use the `corr()` pandas function to see if your manager is right.